 Sadly, the women and other workers behind the scenes don’t seem to be a priority for Anthropologie, flowery marketing aside.

 Anthropologie doesn’t use fur, down, exotic animal skin, or angora, which is a plus.
 But it still uses leather, wool, and exotic animal hair, and while it has a general statement about minimising animal suffering, there’s no sign of a formal animal welfare policy, which is why its animal rating is also “Not Good Enough”.

 If brands insist on using animal-derived fabrics in their products, the least they can do is source from certified factories that consider animal welfare in their practices.
 Better yet, ditch the animal products altogether.

 Overall, we’ve rated Anthropologie “Not Good Enough” due to a lack of practices aimed at reducing its environmental impact, and there being no evidence of ensuring the payment of a living wage.
 Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.

 To get a better rating, Anthropologie needs to use more eco-friendly materials and implement solutions to reduce its climate impact, minimise textile waste, and avoid hazardous chemicals.
 The brand also needs to improve its labour conditions, especially by making sure workers in its supply chain are paid a living wage.

-Here at Good On You, we also like adventure and consider ourselves a ‘portal of discovery’!
-So read on to discover our 6 favourite ethical alternatives to Anthropologie.
+We also like adventure and consider ourselves a “portal of discovery”, so read on to discover some “Good” and “Great” more ethical alternatives to Anthropologie.